pivot-access-ltd/bma-offline-docs/src/configuration-settings-reference-6347.md

 - *Actions column*: Each table row has an "Actions" column, which allows you to delete the script in that row, depending upon your role.

-Note that if the table becomes longer than one screen will accomodate, paging buttons will appear at the bottom of the screen.
+Note that if the table becomes longer than one screen will accommodate, paging buttons will appear at the bottom of the screen.
 A search bar is also provided to help you locate a particular commissioning script in a longer list.

 <a href="#heading--Testing-scripts"><h3 id="heading--Testing-scripts">Testing scripts</h3></a>

-Simliar to *Commisioning scripts*, the choices *Settings* > *Scripts* > *Testing scripts* give you the ability to manage your machines testing scripts in a tabular format:
+Similar to *Commissioning scripts*, the choices *Settings* > *Scripts* > *Testing scripts* give you the ability to manage your machines testing scripts in a tabular format:

 <a href="https://discourse.maas.io/uploads/default/original/2X/4/42587a5d69826413e57851eb5e476e5dd2fe5d69.png" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/2X/4/42587a5d69826413e57851eb5e476e5dd2fe5d69.png"></a>